 8. Hobbies and Interests

-Most time Hobbies and Interest section can be omitted depending on the job type you apply for.
-So you have to ask yourself and made some research on whether you have to add or not.
+Most of the time, the Hobbies and Interest section can be omitted depending on the job type you apply for.
+So you have to ask yourself and do some research on whether you have to add or not.
 Most NGOs ask you to provide information about your hobbies and interests.

 9. References